AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * [`obs_name`](#-obs_name-)

 ### `feature_field_map`
 A list of integer column indices from the CSV header, starting with zero, for the columns containing the data for the observed feature tables.

 ### `feature_field_names`
 A list of the string field names from the CSV header that will create the observed feature tables.

 ### `feature_field_types`
-A list of the string field types for each column listed in the 'feature_field_names' property.
+A list of the string field types for each column listed in the `feature_field_names` property.

 ### `feature_key_indexes`
 A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the feature.

 ### `header`
-The header of the CSV file; a list of the column names in order.
+The header of the CSV file; a text string with the column names in order separated by a comma(`,`).

 ### `obs_field_map`
 A list of integer column indices from the CSV header, starting with zero, for the columns containing the data for the observer table.

 ### `obs_field_names`
 A list of the field names from the CSV header that will create the observed feature table.